-2. Fact check it.
-Find out as much as you can about the person or persons who used the needle before you.
+2. Fact-check it.
+Find out as much as you can about the source patient who used the needle before you.
 It’s especially important to find out if they could have HIV, hepatitis B, or hepatitis C.

 3. Get treated immediately.
 This is an urgent situation and requires immediate treatment in a health care setting.
-The treatment plan will depend on your situation, including how deep the needle went in, where it stuck you, and your medical history, and the medical history of the source patient.
+The treatment plan will depend on your situation, including how deep the needle went in, where it stuck you, your medical history, and the medical history of the source patient.

-If your doctor decides you’re at risk for infection, they can treat it several ways:
+If your doctor decides you’re at risk for infection, they can treat it in several ways:

 - Immunization shots.
-Some vaccine shots, like those for hepatitis B, diphtheria, and tetanus, help your body’s immune system kick in and protect you from those infections.
+Some vaccine shots, like those for diphtheria, and tetanus, help your body’s immune system kick in and protect you from those infections.

 - Nucleoside reverse transcriptase inhibitors.
 These drugs can stop some viruses from reproducing, or make copies of themselves.

-You’re most likely to get a needle injury while injecting someone.
+You’re most likely to get a needle injury while injecting someone or drawing blood.
 But accidents can happen in other ways

 - As you’re taking the needle apart to throw away